nerdimite/ai-plays/README.md

 # AI Plays

-This repository is a collection various AI algorithms for building a bot that can play simple games or solve foundational problems.
-This repository is like my workspace for AI as I learn to implement various Classical AI algorithms and applying (Deep) Reinforcement Learning algorithms on those problems.
+This repository is a collection of various classical AI and Reinforcement Learning algorithms for building agents that can play simple games or solve problems.
+This repository is like my workspace for AI as I learn to implement various Classical AI algorithms and applying Reinforcement Learning algorithms on those problems.

 ## Contents